kshitijtayal/GPhase/README.md

 -------------------------

-If you experience any problem with GPhase or want to ask a question, Please mail it to kshitij@atc.tcs.com and i will be happy to answer them.
+If you experience any problem with GPhase or want to ask a question, please feel free to contact me at kshitij@atc.tcs.com and i will be happy to answer them.